DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 # Data Bootcamp:  Data sources & applications

-There's an enormous amount of public data available online:  data about countries, about markets, and about individuals.
-We use many of them in class.
-This is our short list.
+There's an enormous amount of public data available online:  data about countries, about markets, about individuals, and about companies.
+Here are some of our favorites; we use most of them in class.
+We link to a larger but less well organized list at the end.

 ## Data about countries